Columbia Basin College: History

 Columbia Basin College has served Benton and Franklin counties for nearly 60 years.
 The first classes at CBC were authorized by the State Board of Education in May 1955.
 Classes began in September, 1955 in temporary quarters at the former Pasco Naval Airbase.
 The Pasco School District received title to more than 150 acre of land for the present campus site in Pasco.
 CBC's first permanent building was completed in 1957 and was the V building which was replaced in 2011 by the Center for Career and Technical Education (CTE).
-The Community College Act of 1967 separated the College from the Pasco School District and CBC became the 19th community college district in the state of Washington.
+The Community College Act of 1967 separated the college from the Pasco School District and CBC became the 19th community college district in the state of Washington.
 CBC continually expands and renovates programs which now includes Bachelor of Applied Science degrees.
-The enrollment of the College has grown from 299 students in 1955 to more than 8,000 students per quarter today.
+The enrollment of the college has grown from 299 students in 1955 to more than 8,000 students per quarter today.
 The faculty includes 140 full-time instructors and 300 part-time instructors.

 Campus

 The Pasco campus has seen substantial growth in the past decade, adding new facilities to accommodate the large demand for higher education from a growing community.
-Standout facilities include the Arts Center (P building), Lee R. Thornton Center for Science, Technology, and Diversity; Bechtel National Planetarium; Robert & Elisabeth Moore Observatory; the Center for Career and Technical Education (CTE); and a research farm.
-Recent infrastructure improvements include substantial remodels to the Hawk Union Building (HUB), Business building, the Library, the Science building, the Administration building, the Fitness Center, the athletic fields, and the I-Complex.
+Standout facilities include the Arts Center (P building), Lee R. Thornton Center for Science, Technology, and Diversity; CPCCo Planetarium; Robert & Elisabeth Moore Observatory; the Center for Career and Technical Education (CTE); and a research farm.
+Recent infrastructure improvements include substantial remodels to the Hawk Union Building (HUB), Business building, the Library, the Science building, the Administration building, the Student Recreation Center, the athletic fields, and the I-Complex.

 The CBC Health Science Center is located in Richland, Washington, approximately 10 miles from the main campus.
 The four-story building was built in 2006 to house CBC's Health Sciences programs.
 The Wortman Medical Science Building on the Richland Campus and a new Social Sciences and World Language building opened on the Pasco campus in 2017.